 Granville Island and beyond South Granville, home to Vij’s Restaurant

 Vikram Vij arrived in Vancouver in 1993.
-What he has done is to employ the very best Canadian ingredients with Indian cooking techniques and a deft hand with signature Indian spice combinations.
+What he has done is employ the very best Canadian ingredients with Indian cooking techniques and a deft hand with signature Indian spice combinations.
 This is truly locavore cooking and the crowds that line up to open the place at 5:30 pm wind all the way up the street by 6 o’clock.
-If you're thinking of visiting Vij's during the upcoming Olympics, you might want to line up now.
+They’re drawn to the phenomenal food—things like Lamb Lollipops and Local Pork Belly with Apple Chutney, the latter priced by the spoon!

-One of the most intriguing combinations-- something that absolutely would never find its way onto an Indian menu anywhere near India-- is Vij’s recipe for Short Ribs in Cinnamon and Red Wine Sauce.
+One of the most intriguing combinations– something that absolutely would never find its way onto an Indian menu anywhere near India– is Vij’s recipe for Short Ribs in Cinnamon and Red Wine Sauce.
 This combination boosts the richness of the beef into the stratosphere and the play of Indian spices adds to the warmth and depth of flavor of the dish.
-Like all braises, it’s basically a breeze to cook, requires little tending and once you’ve done the mise-en-place your work is basically done until the beef is beyond tender and you reduce the sauce down to a hearty consistency.
-As the cold weather closes in again in our part of the country, this is ideal for this weekend.
+Like all braises, it’s basically a breeze to cook, requires little tending, and once you’ve done the mise-en-place your work is basically done until the beef is beyond tender and you reduce the sauce down to a hearty consistency.
+While I realize this may sound like a cold-weather dish, it’s really a short rib classic that you can serve any time of the year to oohs and aahs.
+It’s also hardly a weeknight dinner dish but I wanted to share it with you in advance of any weekend plans for this week.

 To no regular reader’s surprise, I got my ribs at Costco.
 They were boneless and excellent although Vij’s recipe calls for the more readily available bone-in short ribs.
 I don’t think you’ll have any problem finding the spices, they are pretty widely available.
-As to the ghee, if you have an South Asian market near you, you’ll find it there.
-It’s a great thing to have in your pantry because you can use it as clarified butter that’s an ingredient in so many non-Indian recipes.
+As to the ghee, if you have a South Asian market near you, you’ll find it there.
+And wonder of wonders, Trader Joe’s now sells ghee.
+If you’re any kind of a dedicated home cook, you can use ghee as a substitute whenever clarified butter is called for in a recipe.
+So it’s a great thing to have in your pantry and has a shelf life of…forever.
 But I wouldn’t get crazy if I just used regular unsalted butter.
 So here it is:

 Recipe for Short Ribs with Cinnamon and Red Wine Sauce